fabricemoreau/validation-meteo/README.md

     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── meteo_models.py <- main script to call
+    │   │   ├── meteo_models_clustering.py <- main script to call
-    │   │   └── models     <- all models are here: one subfolder per model. example below │   │       └── my_model
+    │   │   └── models_clustering     <- all models are here: one subfolder per model. example below
+    │   │       └── my_model
     │   │           ├── preprocessing.py <- some models need additionnal preprocessing to run. called by meteo_models.py
     │   │           ├── train.py <- script for training model: called by meteo_models.py